-The following are considered as handles: loops 19.1.1 of rope, rope with handles, or a handle that is an integral part of the boat construction.

-19.1.2 The handles must at all times permit easy insertion of an entire hand up to the base of the thumb to hold the boat.

-19.1.3 The material used must be at least 6 mm in diameter, or a minimum cross-section of 2 x 10 mm.

-19.1.4 Taping of the handles is not permitted.

-19.2 Each competitor must wear an helmet with a under strap fastened the chin and а buoyancy jacket.
+- 19.1.1 The following are considered as handles: loops of rope, rope with handles, or a handle that is an integral part of the boat construction. - 19.1.2 The handles must at all times permit easy insertion of an entire hand up to the base of the thumb to hold the boat. - 19.1.3 The material used must be at least 6 mm in diameter, or a minimum cross-section of $2 \times 10$ mm. - 19.1.4 Taping of the handles is not permitted. - 19.2 Each competitor must wear an helmet with a strap fastened under the chin and a buoyancy jacket.
 Both must be in good working condition.

-The structure, shape or composition of the buoyancy iacket/helmet must not be modified in any way.

-The products must be from recognised and established manufacturers guaranteeing the quality of material and meeting industry standards.

-19.2.1 A buoyancy jacket must comply with the current industry standard that is, ISO 12402-5 (Level 50) standard that meets any national the or same requirements and be ICF registered.
-At a competition the buoyancy jacket's uplift will be tested using a 6.12 Kg calibrated stainless steel weight or its equivalent in metals.
-The buoyancy jacket manufacturer other markings and identification must comply with the ISO standard (or equivalent national standard) to allow the control of equipment by ICF Officials.
+The structure, shape or composition of the buoyancy jacket/helmet must not be modified in any way.
+The products must be from recognised and established manufacturers guaranteeing the quality of material and meeting industry standards. - 19.2.1 A buoyancy jacket must comply with the current industry standard that is, ISO 12402-5 (Level 50) or any national standard that meets the same requirements and be ICF registered by 1 January in order to be authorised for use in Olympic Games and/or ICF level 1, 2 & 3 competitions in that year.
+At a competition the buoyancy jacket's uplift will be tested using a 6.12 Kg calibrated stainless steel weight or its equivalent in other metals.
+The buoyancy jacket manufacturer markings and identification must comply with the ISO standard (or equivalent national standard) to allow the control of equipment by ICF Officials.
 This applies to all sizes of buoyancy jacket regardless of body weight.